EU BT 21: Transforming the tax system

 The EU has reached agreement on the requirement for EU multinationals that have total annual global revenues over EUR 750 million to publish a report on their website in relation to relevant tax information (net sales and profits, numbers of employees, income taxes paid etc).
 Although not part of the EU BT 21 package, this complementary measure will also boost transparency in relation to EU multinationals.
 From publication in the Official Journal, Member States will have 18 months to transpose these rules, with the first reports due in 2024.

-The EU has launched a consultation into the misuse of shell entities for tax purposes.
+The EU has published a proposal for a Directive to prevent the misuse of shell entities for tax purposes (see our blog here).
 Whilst acknowledging there can be valid reasons for the use of such entities, the EU wants to take action to prevent shell companies being used for the main purpose of reducing tax liabilities or disguising improper conduct of the group, particularly where there is a lack of substance or economic activity in the country of incorporation.
-The consultation on this has closed and a legislative proposal will follow by the end of the year, taking into account the contributions received to this consultation.
-This could be an area where significant changes may be proposed, so one that should be monitored closely.
+The Directive would include transparency standards and indicators to help member states identify entities that are engaged in economic activity but do not even have minimal substance (“shells”) and are misused for the purpose of obtaining tax advantages, with tax consequences flowing from being identified as a shell.
+The intention is that these new rules would come into force from 1 January 2024.

 Proposals for the amendment expansion of the EU emission trading system for CO2 allowances (ETS) have now been published.
 The overall aim of this proposal is to strengthen the EU ETS and to bring it in line with the EU’s overall climate ambitions for 2030.
 The proposal to amend the EU ETS is a central part of the Commission’s “Fit for 55” package.